rahulinux/key-server/README.md

 # 🔐 key-server

 A simple HTTP service to generate secure random keys of a given length.
-Useful for APIs, tokens, or one-time secrets.
 Includes Prometheus metrics and structured logging.

 ---